Image by sasun bughdaryan from iStock

 Costs of reversing a decision

-While decisions typically involve a commitment of resources you can’t undo, some decisions are considered reversible.
+While decisions typically involve a commitment of resources you can’t undo, some are considered reversible.
 If you can change your decision quickly and with little cost, the consequences of a wrong choice are less severe, making the decision easier.

 Cognitive load